nextbigmatch/nbm/README.md

-  # Interactive Apple Vision Pro Prototype
+  # Premium Minimalist Website Design

-  This is a code bundle for Interactive Apple Vision Pro Prototype.
-The original project is available at https://www.figma.com/design/G2Vq421Mkx2c6y6whFDehm/Interactive-Apple-Vision-Pro-Prototype.
+  This is a code bundle for Premium Minimalist Website Design.
+The original project is available at https://www.figma.com/design/dKxtprSYRvt978kkVhSHMN/Premium-Minimalist-Website-Design.

   ## Running the code